CYME Power Engineering Software and Solutions

 • Capacitors

-Simulation results are illustrated in comprehensive graphs.
-Power engineers can easily evaluate the performance of the system with or without DER, determine the impact of different DER locations and evaluate the effect of different variant profiles.
+Time-based simulation results are illustrated in comprehensive graphs.
+Reports are available for device controls such as regulator tap changers, and for the penetration level of each type of distributed generation in the network.
+Detailed reports and charts are also available for monitored devices.
+Power engineers can easily evaluate the performance of the system with or without DER, determine the impact of different DER locations and evaluate the effect of different variable profiles.

-The Long Term Dynamics Analysis module of the CYME suite of power engineering analysis applications is a powerful tool for the understanding of how solar arrays and wind farms impact the system, so that the network can be better prepared for higher DER generations of tomorrow.
+The Long Term Dynamics Analysis module is a powerful tool to evaluate solar array and wind farm impacts on the power system, preparing the network for tomorrow’s higher DER penetration levels.

 Useful links